anna-yn/career-resources/README.md

 There's another one that's for internships only:
 KPCB Fellows: http://kpcbfellows.com/  They have 3 types of internships: Design, Engineering and Product.
 Each has a different deadline.
 For this one you just apply online.

-## Internships for Freshmen and Sophomores
+## CS Internships for Freshmen and Sophomores
 Note: The internships in this section are specifically open for Freshmen and/or Sophomores.
 Internships for all students are not listed here.

 [Google Engineering Practicum Intern](https://www.google.com/about/careers/jobs#!t=jo&jid=/google/engineering-practicum-intern-summer-2017-901-cherry-ave-san-bruno-ca-usa-1822470062&)